minlux/slay2/README.md

 - slay2_linux.cpp/.h (target implementation for linux)

 ### Test and Demo
-- slay2_buffer_test.cpp (this is a seperate "main" that only tests the buffer implementation)
+- slay2_buffer_test.cpp (this is a separate "main" that only tests the buffer implementation)
-- main.cpp (this is demo application using the *nullmodem target*)
+- main.cpp (this is a demo application using the *nullmodem target*)

-## How to build
+## Usage
+To use *slay2* add the *base* files to your project.
+Also add one of the provided targed adaptions or implement your own.

+## Build demo
-Build process is based on CMake.
+Build process of the demo application is based on CMake.
+On a linux computer follow this procedure:

+1. Checkout this project and *cd* to it (e.g. `cd slay2`)
-1. Create a build directory (e.g. `mkdir build`)
+2. Create a build directory (e.g. `mkdir build`)
+3. Enter the build directory (e.g. `cd build`)
-2. Within the build directory execute `cmake ..`
+4. Within the build directory execute `cmake ..`
-3. Within the build directory execute `make`
+5. Within the build directory execute `make`
+6. Execute the demo usin `./slay2`